I want to…

 You need information.
 You need details.
 You need practical tips.
 You need helpful advice to plan your trip and turn your travel dream into a reality.

 On Global Goose you will find plenty of travel inspiration of course – but it’s also backed up with the helpful tips you need to plan your own trip.

 (Oh, and you won’t find any annoying pop-up ads, affiliate links or sponsored posts.
 Global Goose is ad free.)

 This site is named after Branta Canadensis because they fly in a V-formation.
 This very clever trick allows the lead goose to take the majority of the wind resistance, making it easier for the geese behind it to fly.

 We hope for a parallel of this idea within the travel community.
 Experienced travelers share their knowledge with first-timers, making their journey easier and less scary.
 We offer practical tips so you can make your travel dream a reality.

-During the migration, the geese rotate so they each take a turn being the leader (which is why we love to publish Guest Posts by travellers who have been to places we haven’t.)
+During the migration, the geese rotate so they each take a turn being the leader (which is why we sometimes publish guest posts by travellers who have been to places we haven’t.)

 Wild geese are strong and tough animals on their own, but when they are united they can rely on each other and fly farther than they ever could alone.
 We travelers are birds of a feather, so we should flock together.

 “Two passionate travellers providing first-hand information and seeds of inspiration for the global travel community… Prepare to be inspired!” – Backpacker Guides